Engineering

 The Self-Healing Stack: What AI-Native Infrastructure Actually Means

-The AI Cloud vision — where infrastructure monitors, optimizes, and repairs itself — is compelling.
+The AI Cloud vision, where infrastructure monitors, optimizes, and repairs itself, is compelling.
 Some of it exists today.
-Most of it doesn't yet.
-Here's an honest breakdown of what self-healing infrastructure looks like in practice — and what engineers should actually be doing to prepare.
+Most doesn't yet.
+What self-healing infrastructure looks like in practice, and what engineers should be doing to prepare.

 EngineeringRead more →